ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL. To see other pages, use the menu.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
 ALLO transplantation is sometimes considered for younger patients with PLL when chemotherapy was not effective.
 However, AUTO transplantation is rarely considered for patients with PLL or HCL.

 Getting care for symptoms and side effects

 HCL and PLL, as well as the treatments for these types of leukemia, often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.
 People often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.